I go where the in crowd goes

-- How To Lose Friends And Alienate People.
+- How to Lose Friends & Alienate People.

 - Heathers has a dark, dark take on this trope.
 It opens with a dream sequence in which the trio of Alpha Bitches use Veronica's head as a croquet peg.

-- Take this trope, add fights between super-powered teenagers, and you get Sky High.
+- Take this trope, add fights between super-powered teenagers, and you get Sky High (2005).

-- Jawbreaker, where the newly popular character is forced to abandon the in-crowd because she cannot bring herself to cover up a murder for them.
+- Jawbreaker, where Julie abandons the in-crowd because she cannot bring herself to cover up the murder of their mutual friend Liz.